Explore

 The Rimu Grove

 Our final forest bathing spot is The Rimu Grove, located just off of Twin Oak Drive.
-One of the most pictureqsue spots in Cornwall Park with a view to the summit and the cows and sheep.
+One of the most picturesque spots in Cornwall Park with a view to the summit and the cows and sheep.
 The Rimu Grove is a sensory pleasure.

-These are only a few of the places you could choose in the park as the perfect spot to dip your toes into the world of Forest Bathing!
 Forest Bathing is all about getting in touch with yourself and with nature.
 So, remember to slow down and take your time.
 Do what feels right to you.
 Happy forest bathing!